ElektraInitiative/libelektra/doc/decisions/STEPS.md

 Additionally, decision that are not yet "Decided" can be become "Rejected" or "Delayed" at any point.

+The label `merge` on the edges mean that a decision PR must be merged before it can target the next step.

 > The first PR for a decision usually creates the decision in the "Drafts" state.
 > If during the reviews of this PR it becomes clear that the decision is further along, can be moved to "In Discussion" or "In Progress" before the merge.

+Short summary:

+1. The first PR for a decision can be created as "Drafts", "In Discussion", "In Progress" or "Decided".
+2. A decision PR that wants to merge a decision as "Decided" must:
+    1. Already start with the decision as "Decided".
+    2. Already have all the considered alternatives fully explored.
+    3. Only contain discussions/reviews about deciding between one of the considered alternatives.
+    4. If there is any significant change in the PR (i.e. information changes, not just typos) then the PR cannot be merged as "Decided".
+The decision must be moved back to "In Progress".
+3. After a decision is merged as "Decided", it can be moved to "Partially Implemented" or "Implemented" by any PR.

+The rest of the document describes the steps in more details.

 ## Drafts